binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           /// 3) Check Html escaping.
 Client side validation may have been negated.

           /// Generic Fail actions:   * Drop the payload.
           ///                           No point in trying to massage and save,
           ///                           as it won't be what the user was expecting,
           ///                         * Add full error to a WCFException Message and throw.
-          ///                         * WCF interception reads the WCFException.MessageForClient,
+          ///                         * WCF interception reads WCFException.MessageForClient,
           ///                           and sends it to the user.
           ///                         * On return, log the WCFException's Message.
           ///
           /// Escape Fail actions:    * Asynchronously Log and email full error to support.